 While advocates of the controversial late-term abortion laws argue that the new legislation is a matter of women’s rights, abortion survivors argue that this is, in fact, a human rights issue.

-Melissa Ohden, Claire Culwell, and Josiah Presley sat down with “Fox & Friends” this week to share their stories of survival that are now shedding new light on the late-term abortion issue.
+Melissa Ohden, Claire Culwell, and Josiah Presley sat down with “Fox & Friends” to share their stories of survival that are now shedding new light on the late-term abortion issue.

 Melissa Ohden, survivor of a failed saline abortion and founder of the Abortion Survivors Network, says her mother had an abortion during her pregnancy with her in the summer of 1977.